Kritika37/REST-Api/README.md

 3. Fixing CORS(Cross-Origin Resource sharing) error by sending some header files

-4.Added mongodb for database fetching
+4. Added mongodb for database fetching

-5. Moongose validation
+5. Moongose validation and creating model for order